-While I’m no Pioneer Woman, I enjoy investing a lot of thought and time into preparing Thanksgiving dinner.
-Gathering my favorite recipes, compiling the grocery list, shopping and cooking usually begin several days before Thanksgiving.
+While I’m no Pioneer Woman, I enjoy investing time into preparing Thanksgiving dinner.
+Gathering my favorite recipes, researching new ones, compiling the grocery list, cooking everyone’s favorite dishes, usually has me beginning the preparations several days before Thanksgiving.

-Last year, was no exception.
-Jessica, my youngest, and I got up early and began the preparations.
-We recorded Macy’s parade to watch later in the day because my boys were adamant that a football game – not a parade – should be watched live.
-(Because of the time difference where we live, football games on television start about 8am).
+A few years ago, Jessica, my youngest, and I got up early and began cooking as we’ve done in so many years previous.
+We recorded the Macy’s parade to watch later in the day because my boys were adamant that a football game – not a parade – should be watched live.

-Several hours later as the smell of turkey wafted in the air, Jessie and I sat down to enjoy the parade while Gregg and the boys headed to the beach for a quick surf session.
-I thought I had better check on the turkey and baste it one more time before engrossing myself in the holiday floats, high school bands and the Radio City Rockettes.
+Several hours later as the smell of turkey wafted in the air, Jessie and I sat down to enjoy the parade while Gregg and the boys headed to the beach for a quick surfing session.
+Before engrossing myself in the holiday floats, high school bands and the Radio City Rockettes, I thought I’d better check on the turkey and baste it one more time.